hot-glue-for-rails/hot-glue/README.md

 ```

-You can also skip Devise Step 4, which is optional:
+You can also skip Devise installer Step 4, which is optional:
 ```
   4. You can copy Devise views (for customization) to your app by running: